The Digital Transformation Landscape

 Offer Elements of Instant Gratification

 Because of digitization, customers now expect to achieve their goals instantly.
-They also expect to access you platform from anywhere, at anytime.
+They also expect to access your platform from anywhere, at any time.

 You can create the optimal customer experience that adheres to customer expectations in the digital age through gamification efforts and incentives.